uosofkho/aaa/README.md

 ## Install Custom Version

-To install your desired version you can add the version to the end of install command.
-Example for ver `0.5.2`:
+To install your desired version, add the version to the end of the installation command.
+For example, for version `0.5.2`:

 ```sh
 bash <(curl -Ls https://raw.githubusercontent.com/alireza0/x-ui/master/install.sh) 0.5.2